-1968 Volvo DR860 hauler continues to be a daily workhorse for California-based demolition and recycling contractor.
+1968 Volvo DR860 articulated truck continues to be a daily workhorse for California-based demolition and recycling contractor.

 For Stenvall, it was a homecoming.